DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 Currently a trainee is either withdrawn if they’re unlikely to pass assessment, or they get an extension if they’re likely to pass but need a bit more time.

-'Failing' is considered a rare exception.
+‘Failing’ is considered a rare exception.
 Failing and then staying on the course is entirely unrealistic.

 >“We’ve never had anybody fail.
 Something would be implemented before that, a remediation stage - 3 week period to make sure they pass.
 Or we extend the course in which case I would change the [programme] date.”